Ilorix/ND1309-Blockchain-Capstone/README.md

 ## Selling and Buying OSNFP Tokens on OpenSea MarketPlace
-See below the transactions/trading history for Luxury home ERC721 token.
+See below the transactions/trading history for Luxury Home ERC721 token.

 ![Transactions History](/screens/transactions-history.png)